TeachMaster: Generative Teaching via Code: Evaluation

 \section{Evaluation}

-\textbf{Metrics.} To evaluate the effectiveness of TeachMaster, we established a comprehensive framework encompassing three primary dimensions: \textit{Video Generation Quality}, \textit{Teaching Script Quality}, and \textit{Cross-modal Semantic Alignment}.
-Specifically, we assessed instructional videos for visual clarity and pedagogical logic, validated teaching scripts for narrative coherence and factual accuracy, and measured semantic consistency across visual, textual, and auditory modalities.
-For quantitative assessment, we employed GPT-5~\cite{openaigpt} to score all metrics on a scale of 1–10, adhering to standard protocols for open-ended generation tasks~\cite{DBLP:conf/emnlp/LiuIXWXZ23,DBLP:conf/naacl/FuNJ024,zheng2023judging}.
+\textbf{Metrics.} To evaluate the effectiveness of TeachMaster, we established a comprehensive framework encompassing three primary dimensions: \textit{Video Generation Quality}, \textit{Educational Script Quality}, and \textit{Cross-modal Semantic Alignment}~\cite{huang2024vbench,brame2016effective}.
+Specifically, we assessed educational videos for visual clarity and pedagogical logic, validated the structural coherence and factual accuracy of the educational scripts, and measured semantic consistency between visual and textual modalities.
+For quantitative evaluation, we followed established VLM-based assessment paradigms for open-ended generation tasks~\cite{DBLP:conf/emnlp/LiuIXWXZ23,DBLP:conf/naacl/FuNJ024,zheng2023judging}, utilizing GPT-5.2 to score all metrics on a 1–10 scale.
+We conducted a human-AI preference study involving a panel of three human experts across 300 randomly sampled videos.
+The overall agreement rate between the experts and GPT-5.2 reached 81.71\%, demonstrating its validity as a scalable proxy for large-scale evaluations.

-\textbf{Baselines.} We benchmarked our approach against two distinct references: (1) End-to-End: Represented by Sora 2~\cite{openai_sora2_2025}, a state-of-the-art video generation model capable of autonomously producing full educational content.
-(2) Human-Crafted: Represented by professional educational videos\footnote{We curated a dataset of highly-rated educational videos and their official captions from YouTube to serve as high-quality human references for both visual and script quality.}, serving as the gold standard.
+\textbf{Baselines.} We benchmark against two distinct references: (1) E2E: Represented by Sora 2~\cite{openai_sora2_2025}, a state-of-the-art video generation model capable of autonomously producing full educational content.
+We use it to demonstrate how TeachMaster’s code-centric paradigm ensures pedagogical structure.
+(2) Human-Crafted: Represented by professional educational videos\footnote{We curated a dataset of highly-rated educational videos and their official captions from publicly available online video-sharing platforms to serve as high-quality human references for both visual and script quality.}, serving as the gold standard.

-\textbf{Implementation Details.} In the visual synthesis stage, the code is configured to synthesize Python animation scripts utilizing the Manim engine~\cite{manim2025code}.
-These scripts are rendered into high-resolution dynamic videos to ensure precise visual control.
+We exclude existing AI tutoring and slide generation systems~\cite{dan2023educhatlargescalelanguagemodelbased, DBLP:conf/ivsp/DaoLN21} due to a fundamental functional gap.
+They lack the multimodal synchronization or production scale of TeachMaster.
+Unlike recent educational agents~\cite{chen2025code2video, DBLP:conf/acl/KuCLSYC25} that focus on short and silent clips, TeachMaster is the first to provide a full-scale, editable solution for industrial-grade course production.

+\textbf{Implementation Details.} For visual synthesis, the system renders animations from executable Python scripts via the Manim engine~\cite{manim2025code}.
+Within the coding agent, TeachMaster features a switchable dual-engine configuration: it either invokes Gemini-3~\cite{team2023gemini} via official APIs or leverages a locally deployed Qwen3-32B~\cite{yang2025qwen3} specifically optimized for high-fidelity Manim code generation.
+The TTS agent is Minimax~\cite{zhang2025minimax}.